By the end of this section, you will be able to:

 The Concept of Opportunity Cost

-Economists use the term opportunity cost to indicate what one must give up to obtain what he or she desires.
+Economists use the term opportunity cost to indicate what people must give up to obtain what they desire.
 The idea behind opportunity cost is that the cost of one item is the lost opportunity to do or consume something else.
 In short, opportunity cost is the value of the next best alternative.
 For Alphonso, the opportunity cost of a burger is the four bus tickets he would have to give up.
 He would decide whether or not to choose the burger depending on whether the value of the burger exceeds the value of the forgone alternative—in this case, bus tickets.
 Since people must choose, they inevitably face tradeoffs in which they have to give up things they desire to obtain other things they desire more.

 A fundamental principle of economics is that every choice has an opportunity cost.
 If you sleep through your economics class, the opportunity cost is the learning you miss from not attending class.
 If you spend your income on video games, you cannot spend it on movies.
 If you choose to marry one person, you give up the opportunity to marry anyone else.
 In short, opportunity cost is all around us and part of human existence.